Glass Trinity, Chapter 11: Bonds of Fate

 "What's the point?"
 Mito whispered to her reflection.
 "When I can't even change his fate."

-She tightened her grip on the necklace, whim whispering in her ear to crush it.
+She tightened her grip on the necklace, a cruel whim whispering in her ear to crush it.
 Crush it, like the Kyuubi had tried to crush her.
 Like this war had crushed Satto.
 But it didn't break, didn't even crack.

 "I didn't even get to apologize," she said around the knot in her throat.
 "I didn't...
 I didn't—"